Self-Love Languages: What's Yours?

 If GIFTS is your primary love language…

 Your self-love language looks like giving yourself things– big or small– that are meaningful to you in some way.
 Buying yourself a small gift to serve as a token of appreciation, buying yourself clothes, flowers, a sweet treat, your favorite morning beverage, or tickets to a show or event (like a personal development workshop).
 It can be buying yourself an object (e.g., a candle) or an experience (e.g., tickets to a concert) to give yourself a pleasurable sensory experience.
 It can be getting yourself a personal trainer because staying fit makes you happy, shelling out the big bucks for a professional cooking class because food and working with seasonal high-quality ingredients is your passion, or making a playlist for yourself that you know you’ll enjoy at the gym or on the way to work the following week.
+Gifts don't have to be expensive.
+Sometimes the most meaningful gifts are the small gestures that remind you that your joy matters.

 IF QUALITY TIME is your primary love language…